ibm-cloud-docs/BlockStorage/replication.md

  4. Confirm that you understand that data loss might occur when you cancel the volume by checking the box.
  5. Click **Cancel Replica**.

  You can expect the volume to remain visible in your Storage list for at least 24 hours (immediate cancellation) or until the anniversary date.
-Certain features aren't going to be available any longer, but the volume remains visible until it's reclaimed.
+Certain features aren't going to be available any longer, but the volume remains visible until it is reclaimed.
 However, billing is stopped immediately after you click Delete/Cancel Replica.

 Active replicas can block reclamation of the Storage volume.
 Make sure that the volume is no longer mounted, host authorizations are revoked, and replication is canceled before you attempt to cancel the original volume.
 {: important}